SohileAdel/tmdb_analysis_with_linear_regression_model/README.md

   <li>Plots that visualize the data we are asking research questions about.</li>
   <li>Conclusions after the exploratory analysis.</li>
   <li>Limitations affected the analysis process.</li>
+  <li>A linear regression model to predict the revenue based on multiple variables.</li>
 </ul>